bathtime/bcachefs-rollback/README.md

 .

-Copy the bcachefs-rollback hook file to /usr/lib/initcpio/hooks/
+Copy the bcachefs-rollback hooks file to /usr/lib/initcpio/hooks/

 Copy the bcachefs-rollback install file to /usr/lib/initcpio/install/